 Descemet’s Membrane Endothelial Keratoplasty

 Corneal dystrophies are inherited disorders that affect the clear outer layer of the eye.
 When a corneal disorder develops, abnormal material may accumulate on this part of the eye.
 The cornea may swell and become cloudy.
 In some instances, the disorder can cause discomfort in the eye and a progressive loss of vision.
-We are proud to perform advanced treatments such as DMEK to help patients with corneal dystrophies regain clearer vision and a better quality of life.
+Cape Fear Cataract & Cornea is proud to perform advanced eye care treatments such as DMEK to help patients with corneal dystrophies regain clearer vision and a better quality of life.

 Descemet’s Membrane Endothelial Keratoplasty (DMEK) is an intricate eye surgery in which the innermost area of corneal tissue, including endothelial cells, is removed and replaced.

 What eye conditions Can DMEK Surgery treat?